 Senate Bill 277 introduces a significant change to the Wisconsin Administrative Code by establishing a seven-year expiration period for each chapter unless it is readopted by the relevant agency.
 Currently, administrative rules remain in effect indefinitely unless repealed or amended.
-The bill mandates that agencies notify the Joint Committee for Review of Administrative Rules (JCRAR) and appropriate standing committees of their intention to readopt a chapter one year prior to its expiration.
-If no objections are raised, the chapter is automatically readopted; however, if there are objections, the chapter will expire unless the agency follows the standard rule-making process to readopt it.
+The bill mandates that agencies notify the Joint Committee for Review of Administrative Rules (JCRAR) and appropriate standing committees of their intention to readopt a chapter one year before its expiration.
+If no objections are raised, the chapter is automatically readopted; otherwise, it will expire unless the agency follows the standard rule-making process to readopt it.
+Additionally, JCRAR is tasked with creating a schedule for the expiration of existing code chapters.

 Statutes affected: Bill Text: 227.114(2)(intro.), 227.114, 227.14(6)(c)1.(intro.), 227.14, 227.15(7), 227.15